-Lewis B. Morgenstern (M.D.
-1990), is director of the Stroke Program and a professor of neurology, emergency medicine and neurosurgery in the University of Michigan Medical School.
-He also holds an appointment as professor of epidemiology in the U-M School of Public Health.
+Lewis B. Morgenstern, is professor of neurology, emergency medicine and neurosurgery in the University of Michigan Medical School.
+He also holds an appointment as professor of epidemiology in the University of Michigan School of Public Health.

 Dr. Morgenstern is a National Institutes of Health-funded principal investigator in studies that aim to reduce stroke health disparities with respect to race, ethnicity and gender.
 His other research focus is the treatment of intracerebral hemorrhage, and mobilizing health care professionals and communities to treat acute ischemic stroke.
-He has chaired several National workshops and committees for the National Institutes of Health and American Heart Association/ American Stroke Association.
+He has chaired several national workshops and committees for the National Institutes of Health and American Heart Association/American Stroke Association.
 Dr. Morgenstern has been invited to present his research around the world including China and Australia.
+He has received the highest honor bestowed by the American Heart Association to an International Clinician-Scientist, The William Feinberg Award.

-Dr. Morgenstern returned to the U-M in 2002 from the University of Texas, where he served as an associate professor of neurology at the University of Texas Medical School at Houston and associate professor of epidemiology in the UT School of Public Health from 2000-02.
+Dr. Morgenstern returned to the Univeristy of Michigan in 2002 from the University of Texas, where he served as an associate professor of neurology at the University of Texas Medical School at Houston and associate professor of epidemiology in the UT School of Public Health from 2000-02.
 He came to Michigan as an associate professor of emergency medicine, neurosurgery and epidemiology, and was promoted in three years to full professor in all three departments.
-Since coming to the University of Michigan, Dr. Morgenstern has organized a comprehensive acute stroke program including the opening of a State-of-the Art Stroke Unit in University Hospital.
+Since coming to the University of Michigan, Dr. Morgenstern has organized a comprehensive acute stroke program including the opening of a state-of-the art Stroke Unit in University Hospital.
 He has built a large research operation and mentors several individuals beginning their research and clinical careers.
-He established and gained National accreditation for a fellowship program in Vascular Neurology, and led the University of Michigan Hospital in gaining accreditation from the Joint Commission as a Primary Stroke Center.
+He established and gained national accreditation for a fellowship program in Vascular Neurology, and led the University of Michigan Hospital in gaining accreditation from the Joint Commission as a Primary Stroke Center.

 Areas of Interest